Artificial Intelligence Glossary

 Backpropagation

-Algorithm that trains neural networks by calculating error gradients and adjusting weights backward through network layers.
+Algorithm that trains neural networks by calculating error gradients and adjusting weights backward through layers to minimize prediction errors.

 Batch Processing